Cesare Prandelli's already qualified side put in a disappointing performance against Denmark on Friday but will be hoping to make amends in Naples.

-Armenia play their final World Cup qualifier with a chance of making the play-offs, but face a tough trip to Group B winners Italy.
+Armenia plays its final World Cup qualifier with a chance of making the playoffs, but faces a tough trip to Group B winner Italy.

-Vardan Minasyan's side are fifth in the pool but trail second-placed Bulgaria by just one point, meaning they could still finish immediately behind Cesare Prandelli's men.
+Vardan Minasyan's side is fifth in the pool but trails second-placed Bulgaria by just one point, meaning the team could still finish immediately behind Cesare Prandelli's men.

-The scenario is unlikely as it would require Bulgaria and the Czech Republic to draw - with Denmark also failing to beat bottom-placed Malta - while they win in Naples to secure one of the eight best runners-up spots.
+The scenario is unlikely as it would require Bulgaria and the Czech Republic to draw - with Denmark also failing to beat bottom-placed Malta - while Armenia wins in Naples to secure one of the eight best runner-up spots.

-Armenia have been inconsistent throughout their qualifying campaign, winning four but losing five of their nine fixtures, but a 2-1 home victory over Bulgaria on Friday ensured they kept their hopes of reaching Brazil 2014 alive.
+Armenia has been inconsistent throughout its qualifying campaign, winning four but losing five of its nine fixtures, but a 2-1 home victory over Bulgaria on Friday ensured the side kept its hopes of reaching Brazil 2014 alive.

 In terms of team news, Spartak Moscow forward Yura Movsisyan is set to lead the line for Armenia.